Economics student profile

 A key feature of this degree is that it enables you to choose a highly specialised mix of options concentrating on areas that appeal to your interests and career aspirations.

 In the first two years you will develop a thorough understanding of the latest developments in economic analysis and policy application.
-Your personal skills will be developed through a range of modules building your ability to present reports and analyse data.
+Your personal skills will be developed through a range of modules building your ability to present, analyse data and work in groups.
 Modern economics relies heavily on model-building and statistical skills, and these skills form a core part of the course in the second year.
 A range of options are available in each year including the opportunity to study a modern language.

 The core subjects and options may vary from year to year.
 For the latest information please email us.